AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/basics.md

 ## Content Modeling with Content Fragment Models {#architect-content-fragment-models}

-Data Modeling is a set of established techniques, often used when developed relationship databases, so what does Content Modeling mean for AEM Headless?
+Content (Data) Modeling is a set of established techniques, often used when developed relationship databases, so what does Content Modeling mean for AEM Headless?

 ### Why? {#why}